TheraForge/Getting-Started/README.md

 By using RAD technologies like TheraForge, healthcare organizations can accelerate time-to-market, reduce upfront and ongoing costs, and focus their resources on delivering innovative, secure, and high-quality solutions tailored to their users' needs.
 This makes RAD an ideal approach for the rapidly evolving digital health landscape.

-*Note: The information provided is based on the available data from the TheraForge GitHub repository and related sources.*

 # License

 This project is made available under the terms of a modified BSD license.
 See the [LICENSE](../../../OTFToolBox/blob/main/LICENSE.md) file.